It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 I learned this the hard way.
 More than once.

-Here's what I instrument now, on every multi-agent system, before writing any business logic:
+Here is what I instrument now, on every multi-agent system, before writing any business logic:

-- Agent decisions and reasoning traces — the full chain of thought, not just the final answer
+- Agent decisions and reasoning traces, the full chain of thought, not just the final answer

-- State transitions and timing — where did the pipeline spend its time?
+- State transitions and timing, where did the pipeline spend its time?
 Where did it stall?

-- Token usage and costs — because agent chains can make dozens of LLM calls per workflow, and your finance team will want to know why the API bill tripled
+- Token usage and costs, because agent chains can make dozens of LLM calls per workflow, and your finance team will want to know why the API bill tripled

-- Success and failure rates — broken down by agent, by task type, by time of day
+- Success and failure rates, broken down by agent, by task type, by time of day

 Think of it like the black box on an airplane.
 You hope you never need to review the recordings.
 But when something goes wrong at altitude, that data is the only thing standing between you and a mystery.

-Production Lessons — What I Wish Someone Had Told Me#
+Production Lessons, What I Wish Someone Had Told Me#

 Test with adversarial inputs.
 Edge cases in multi-agent systems compound.
 What happens when the research agent returns empty results?
 What if the analyst agent produces an analysis that contradicts the source data?
 What if the reviewer agent gets stuck in an infinite revision loop?
 You need to answer these questions before your users discover them for you.
-Because they will discover them — at the worst possible time, in the most embarrassing possible way.
+Because they will discover them, at the worst possible time, in the most embarrassing possible way.

 Where We Go From Here#

-We're all still writing the playbook on this one.
+We are all still writing the playbook on this one.